soif/EspBuddy/doc/command_examples.md

 * Usage             : espbuddy COMMAND [TARGET] [options]

 * Valid COMMANDS :
-  - upload          : Build and/or Upload current repo version to Device(s)
+  - flash           : Flash device(s) firmware, using the serial port
+  - ota             : Upgrade device(s) firmware, using 'Arduino OTA' (when OTA is compiled in the firmware)
-  - upgrade         : Upgrade device(s) firmware
+  - upgrade         : Upgrade device(s) firmware using our WebServer (only available for Tasmota)
   - build           : Build device(s) firmware
   - backup          : Download and archive settings from the remote device
   - monitor         : Monitor device connected to the serial port